Archierowe/guess_the_fruit/README.md

                   Win game modal video autoplay does not deploy on mobile but it does on desktop.
       * Firefox:  Win game modal video autoplay does not deploy on mobile but it does on desktop.

+#### Fix
+- On the About modal, the links did not work initially, after researching this issue I found a solution [here](https://stackoverflow.com/questions/39463784/href-link-inside-modal-is-not-working).
+It became evident that the Bootstrap modal-dialog had an attribute that disabled the links (pointer-events: none;).
+As in the post, I reset the CSS to .modal-dialog {pointer-events: all;} which fixed this issue.

 ## Deployment

 This project was developed using [Visual Studio Code](https://code.visualstudio.com/), commits to git and pushes were done using the inbuilt function within Visual Studio Code.